walmartlabs/thorax/docs/includes/docs.md

 Start Thorax and create the `Application.layout` object.

 - `layout` - string css selector or Element where the `Application.layout` object will attach, defaults to `.layout`
+- `scope` - object scope to configure, defaults to a new object in the global scope `Application`
+- `templatePathPrefix` - Path where your templates are located.
+Defaults to "templates/"

 ## Routers & Layout